-Manage Irregular Heartbeats with Pacemaker Implantation Surgery at Houston Physicians’ Hospital
+Manage Irregular Heartbeats with Pacemaker Implantation Surgery at the Heart and Vascular Center Of Excellence in Houston Physicians’ Hospital

 According to the American Heart Association, more than four million Americans suffer from arrhythmia—this includes tachycardia (an extremely fast heartbeat) and bradycardia (an extremely slow heartbeat).
 And research further indicates that up to three million Americans have an implantable pacemaker—over 70% of these patients are over the age of 65.

 A pacemaker is a small electrically charged device that’s placed under the skin to regulate a patient’s irregular heartbeats.
 Modern pacemakers have two parts—the pulse generator and the wires (leads).
 The two components work harmoniously to produce electrical impulses that control the heartbeat.

 While most pacemakers are surgically inserted inside the body, some temporary alternatives may be externally attached.

 Why Would I Need a Pacemaker?

 Patients who suffer from tachycardia and bradycardia require a pacemaker to regulate their heartbeat.
 An irregular heartbeat may cause heart palpitations, blood clots, and heart attacks—among other cardiovascular conditions.
 Depending on the severity, this necessitates timely and effective management through pacemaker implantation surgery.

 Pacemakers also track and record a person’s heartbeat, which helps cardiologists closely examine and monitor their condition.
 People suffering from arrhythmia commonly exhibit the following signs and symptoms: